artisan-roaster-scope/artisan/_devices/phidgets.md

     <figcaption>Phidget Control Panel</figcaption>
 </figure>

 The first tab of the Phidget Control Panel lists all Phidgets accessible by the computer running it.
 It shows local Phidgets directly connected via USB/VINT as well as Phidgets accessible via the network indicating also the serving entity.
-Note that only published network servers without password protection are listed.
+Note that only enabled and published network servers without password protection are listed.

 <figure>
     <a href="/assets/images/RemotePhidgets.png"><img src="/assets/images/RemotePhidgets.png"></a>